Past Core Courses

 Honors Computer Science

 HONORS CSE: Students who wish to complete these Honors CSE options will enroll in the regular CSE course (142 or 143) and an additional 1 credit of CSE 390.
-The combination of 5 credits of CSE 142/143 and 1 credit of CSE 190 will fulfill 5 credits of Honors Science core.
+The combination of 5 credits of CSE 142/143 and 1 credit of CSE 390 will fulfill 5 credits of Honors Science core.
 Students may take both CSE 142 and 143 as Honors, provided they concurrently enroll in CSE 390 for both courses.
+Your instructor will provide instructions on how to register for CSE 390 during the first week of the quarter.
 These courses are acceptable for the College of Engineering Honors Science core.

 Any interested Honors students will be guaranteed a spot in CSE 390.
 Students MUST register for CSE 142 and CSE 390 (or CSE 143 and CSE 390) concurrently; no exceptions.